ultimape/garden/weeds/praetor-labs/project-proposals/2026/04/project-murmur.md

 **Docker self-hosting:**

-`docker-compose.yml` should run two services together: Murmur as a long-lived process (running `murmur sync`) and a self-hosted Supabase stack for state storage.
+`docker-compose.yml` should run two services together: Hivesong as a long-lived process (running `hivesong sync`) and a self-hosted Supabase stack for state storage.
 Supabase's official Docker Compose configuration provides Postgres, Auth, REST API, Realtime, and Studio.
-Murmur only needs Postgres and the REST API for the prototype, but the rest comes for free and supports the future hosted service path.
+Hivesong only needs Postgres and the REST API for the prototype, but the rest comes for free and supports the future hosted service path.
 Alternatively, point `SUPABASE_URL` at a cloud Supabase project (free tier is plenty for single-user state) and skip the local Supabase containers.
-Murmur becomes a single small Node Alpine container.
+Hivesong becomes a single small Node Alpine container.

 **Where to start:**

 M0 (project skeleton + auth) is the obvious first task.
-A working `murmur status` that successfully connects to both Community Archive and Bluesky and reports the cursor position is the smallest meaningful demo.
+A working `hivesong status` that successfully connects to both Community Archive and Bluesky and reports the cursor position is the smallest meaningful demo.
 Everything else builds on that.

 The first PR should ideally include:
 - `package.json` with the dependencies named in Tech Stack